 Understand that your self-control improves over time with every repetition.
 It is dictated by the mind that you set.
 Each time you say no to unhealthy food at a restaurant, you’re proving to yourself that keeping it clean makes sense.
 You’re perceiving it as important.

 You’ll never ‘willpower’ your way to a marathon finish.
 You train yourself to perceive suffering as the only option.
 Your belief is what allows you to cross that finish line.

 Every time you resist an impulse, temptation or deviate from what you had planned, willpower is depleted.
 You’ve had those days when everything was planned out yet that one unexpected incident in the morning screwed it all up.

-Whether you’re working on hitting every training session or bypassing the footlong sub at lunchtime, every decision you make makes the next decision that much harder.
-You’re immersed in a world of information overload and the rate at which you receive things today is crazy different than even a decade ago.
+Whether you’re working on hitting every training session or bypassing the foot long sub at lunchtime, every decision you make, makes the next decision that much harder.
+You’re immersed in a world of information overload, and the rate at which you receive things today, when you’re reading this, is crazy different from even a decade ago.